Male sprinter on a track holding a vape pen, raising the question can athletes smoke weed in sports

 WADA Prohibitions

-The World Anti-Doping Agency classifies THC as a prohibited substance in competition.
-Athletes face disqualification if they exceed the allowed threshold during testing.
-WADA sets this limit at 150 nanograms per milliliter in urine.
-Any violation leads to sanctions, including suspensions or medal stripping.
-Professionals must learn these limits to avoid unintended breaches.
+The World Anti-Doping Agency (WADA) classifies THC as a prohibited substance in competition.
+Athletes face disqualification if they exceed the allowed threshold of 150 nanograms per milliliter in urine.
+WADA only bans THC in competition periods, not out of events.
+However, athletes must allow ample time before contests to clear THC metabolites.

 National Federation Policies

 National sports bodies adopt their own cannabis policies beyond WADA guidelines.
 Some federations impose stricter thresholds or ban all forms of marijuana.
-For instance, track federations may follow WADA levels, while football leagues apply zero tolerance.
 Athletes must review each sport’s policy to plan use and avoid penalties.
+Local federations also update rules based on legal status and public view.

 Thresholds and Testing Methods

 Urine tests remain the most common way to detect THC.
 Labs measure THC metabolite concentrations to confirm violations.
 Blood tests appear in some sports, offering shorter detection windows.
 Saliva screenings provide rapid results but lower accuracy.
-Each method balances speed, cost and precision for fair competition.

 Gym recovery scene with cannabis oil bottle and CBD cream illustrating can athletes smoke weed options